-Travelers can leave luggage with LuggageHero in NYC by making use of its network of more than 130 local shops (coffee shop, souvenir shop, restaurant, bike shop etc) spread across important traffic hubs as of 2020.
+Travelers can leave luggage with LuggageHero in NYC by making use of its network of more than 130 local shops (coffee shops, souvenir shops, restaurants, bike shops, etc.) and they all spread across important traffic hubs as of 2020.
 You can therefore always find a place to drop your bags near you.
 Those include Grand Central Terminal, Port Authority Bus Terminal, Penn Station, and Times Square.

 Simply go to the LuggageHero booking platform to locate a convenient storage site inside a verified shop or other business.
 From the map service, you can find the nearest Subway stops and find the most convenient venue to store your luggage.

-Unlike similar concepts, all our shops in New York City have been reviewed by a LuggageHero employee, we provide security seals for each piece of luggage, and each piece of luggage and its contents are insured up to
+Unlike similar concepts, all our shops in New York City have been personally reviewed by a LuggageHero employee.
+We further provide security seals for each piece of luggage, and each piece of luggage and its contents are insured for up to

 We made it easy for you to compare all companies offering luggage storage in New York City – find the list in our Luggage storage guide NYC.
 That way you can make your own conclusion to which service is best for your luggage storage needs in New York City .